PaigeEmanuelle/hcinnovate/README.md

  * Easy to start working with, no setup or learning required

-## Design Process: ##
+## Design process: ##

-  Technologies used: Blockly by Google, Bootstrap, HTML, CSS, JS, Plotly
+  **Technologies used:** Blockly by Google, Bootstrap, HTML, CSS, JS, Plotly

-  Experimental Analyses: Needfinding Interviews and Survey, Prototype User Test and Interviews, Summative User Evaluation and Design      Feedback
+  **Experimental Analyses:** Needfinding interviews and survey, prototype user test and interviews, summative user evaluation and design feedback

-  Biggest Implementational Challenges: Merging blockly functionality with our custom data formats, generating and displaying code from blockly blocks, generating graphs from code in blocks
+  **Biggest Implementational Challenges**: Merging Blockly functionality with our custom data formats, generating and displaying code from blockly blocks, generating graphs from code in blocks

-## Final Functionality: ##
+## Final functionality: ##

   Users can create programs without having to know any coding language or syntax